MichelleKendall/MichelleKendall.github.io/_posts/2018-06-11-Knowing-who-infected-whom.md

 ---
- layout: article
 title: Who infected whom?
- categories: blog
+date: 2018-06-11
- excerpt: A way to compare and summarise differing accounts of "who infected whom", aka transmission trees.
+description: A way to compare and summarise differing accounts of "who infected whom", aka transmission trees.
+categories:
+  - metrics
+  - phylogenetics
+  - infectious disease transmission
+  - epidemiology
- image:
+image: knitted_tree.jpg
-  teaser: transmission_teaser.jpg
+author_staff_member: michelle
 ---

+When studying an outbreak of an infectious disease, researchers often want to know _who infected whom_.

 <img src="/images/transmission_problem_overview.png" alt="">

-When studying an outbreak of an infectious disease, researchers often want to know _who infected whom_.
 It is common to represent this in a diagram called a _transmission tree_, such as the one below.

 <img src="/images/who_infected_whom_detail.png" class="image-center" alt="">